 Myanmar aims to buy more Russian, Chinese COVID-19 vaccines as cases rise

-June 30 (Reuters) - Myanmar is negotiating to buy seven million doses of Russia's Sputnik COVID-19 vaccine, the head of its junta said, as authorities in the Southeast Asian country try to tackle a new wave of coronavirus infections.
+(Reuters) -Myanmar is negotiating to buy seven million doses of Russia’s Sputnik COVID-19 vaccine, the head of its junta said, as authorities in the Southeast Asian country try to tackle a new wave of coronavirus infections.

 In an interview with Russia’s RIA news agency, Senior General Min Aung Hlaing said after initially planning to buy two million doses, Myanmar was now looking to buy seven million.